Home For Babies For Children For Mums About Us Book Now

 "I was sitting in a breastfeeding support training almost fifteen years ago when it first struck me.
 We were talking about position and attachment — 'nipple to nose, tummy to mummy' — and I found myself thinking: what if the baby simply couldn't do what we were asking of them?
 Not because of anything the mother was doing wrong, but because of how their birth had affected their body?

 I looked around and found almost nobody else asking that question — and very little written on it.
 So I went looking for the answers myself.
 That search took me into infant feeding, tongue-tie, and eventually reflex integration — understanding how early primitive reflexes, when they don't integrate as they should, can affect everything from feeding to movement to sleep.
-It eventually led me to develop one of the first courses on infant feeding and osteopathy in the UK."
+It eventually led me to contribute to postgraduate teaching in infant feeding for osteopaths in the UK."

 Flagship Service · Princes Risborough